The Gospel of John - The Prologue

 The Sacred Geometry Story

-The Characters: God the Father, man (male & female), John, Moses, Jesus Christ
+The Characters: God the Father, mankind (male & female), John the Baptist, Moses, Jesus Christ

-The Signs of the objects mentioned in the story: the cosmos, 6 characters, life, testament, bloods, flesh, the word, glory, grace, the law.
+The Objects mentioned in the story: the cosmos, the 6 characters, life, testiment, bloods, flesh, the word, glory, grace, the law.

 All 8880 diagrams/illustrations,